davidel/gmm/README.md

-# gmm
+# Guarded Memory Move

-Guarded Memory Move
+For more information see [gmm](http://www.xmailserver.org/gmm.html).